 If you're looking for extra support emotionally and practically, the latest Carers UK magazine includes an article about sharing the load and a Q&A on juggling lots of roles when caring duties are getting worse.

 Search our Care services directory to find domiciliary care providers in your local area.

-- Mobility aids: Our guide can help you find the equipment most suitable to your relative’s needs.
+- Mobility aids: our guide can help you find the equipment most suitable to your relative’s needs.

-- Financing home alterations: Find out what to do if your relative needs adjustments to their home.
+- Financing home alterations: find out what to do if your relative needs adjustments to their home.

-Next review due: 31 May 2017
+Next review due: January 2020